lyc0603/comp0163-blockchain-technologies/README.md

     - What is an ERC-20 token in Ethereum Blockchain?
     - How to create, compile, and deploy smart contracts using Solidity on-chain?
     - How to design functions for token transfers and delegated token transfers using Solidity
+- Lab 5: Automated Market Maker (AMM) in DeFi
+    - What is an Automated Market Maker (AMM)?
+    - How to design and implement an AMM using Solidity?
+    - How to deploy and interact with the AMM on-chain?
 # Structure
 ```
 comp0163-blockchain-technologies/